 7. Blue Buffalo Life Protection Adult Chicken 15-lb

-- Medium bag size: Easier to store and handle
+- Medium Bag Size: Easier to store and manage than large bags.

 8. Prestige Breed Multivitamins for Rottweilers 90 Count